Stevecmd/aws-bootcamp-cruddur-2023/journal/week0.md

 We were tasked with completing the homework challenges for the week.

 Homework challenges:
+2/13/2023 Monday
-2/13/2023 - Created the Cruddur conceptual diagram and the Week 0 - Architecting and Billing napkin design.
+- Created the Cruddur conceptual diagram and the Week 0 - Architecting and Billing napkin design.
+- Created a Budget to track  my spend and put a fixed amount of 10$.
+- Activated the AWS cost allocation tags.
+- Investigated my costs through cost explorer.
+- Checked out the Free tier services and juxtaposed them against the trial services.